-The cost of hearing aids for private pay patients starts at $675 per ear for fully customized digital technology and goes up to $2,600, depending on the level of technology, features purchased, and professional services included with the purchase.
+The cost of prescription hearing aids for private pay patients starts at $1,500 a pair ($750 each) for fully customized digital technology and can go up to $5,400 a pair ($2,700 each), depending on the level of technology, features purchased, and professional services included with the purchase.
 Many affordable options are available that do a great job of improving your hearing and communication.
-Higher priced technology typically has more advanced signal processing, provides increased comfort and performance in noisy environments, and offers more features and flexibility including Bluetooth and rechargeable options.
+Higher priced technology typically has more advanced signal processing, and provides increased comfort and performance in noisy environments.
 Be sure to discuss your budget and lifestyle with your audiologist so that we can recommend the best technology for your individual circumstances and budget.

-Hearing aids use advanced digital processing to help you hear better.
-Thanks to miniaturization of computer technology, we can essentially place a tiny computer in the hearing aid that helps improve your hearing.
-Often, included in the cost is the hearing professional’s expertise, as well as the technology and equipment necessary to fit advanced hearing aid technologies specifically for your needs.
-The cost also includes manufacturer warranty, loss/damage protection, and usually includes some amount of professional service such as fitting, verification, use/care orientation, follow-up care, cleanings, and adjustments necessary for your long-term success.
+The cost also includes manufacturer warranty, loss/damage protection, and usually includes some amount of professional service such as fitting, prescription verification, use/care orientation, follow-up care, cleanings, and adjustments necessary for your long-term success.

 Please let us know your budget and any concerns you have at your initial consultation.
-We have many options available to help you with the purchase of hearing aids, including financing through Wells Fargo and Care Credit.
+We have many options available to help you with the purchase of prescription hearing aids, including no-interest financing through Wells Fargo and Care Credit.
 In some cases, refurbished hearing aid technologies are available.
+Over-the-counter hearing aids are available at lesser cost than prescription hearing aids.
+We can look at prescription and over-the-counter hearing aid options to help you hear better within your budget.
 We are also proud to provide philanthropic services in conjunction with referrals from local agencies such as Johnson County Health Partnership, WYJO Care, Duchesne Clinic, Hear 2 Help, and Kansas School for the Deaf.

-Hearing aids are considered a medical expense if you itemize your income taxes.
+Prescription hearing aids are considered a medical expense if you itemize your income taxes.
 However, there is no standard deduction for hearing aids.
 You should consult your tax advisor to see if you can itemize the cost on your tax return.
-As medical devices when dispensed by a licensed audiologist in a professional clinic, sales tax does not apply to hearing aid purchases.
+As medical devices when dispensed by a licensed audiologist in a professional clinic, sales tax does not apply to prescription hearing aid purchases.

 Medicare covers the cost of a comprehensive hearing evaluation when medically necessary if your doctor orders the testing, less any deductible you may have.
-However, Medicare does not cover the cost of hearing aids or rehabilitative costs associated with hearing aid use or care.
+However, Medicare does not cover the cost of testing for the purpose of obtaining or adjusting hearing aids, prescription or over-the-counter, or rehabilitative costs associated with hearing aid use or care.